lachlandeer/lachlandeer.github.io/content/authors/admin/_index.md

 - Social networks and their impact on protests
 - Regulation of TV advertising

-**News:** Staring in mid-2025, I will be joining the Department of Management and Marketing at the University of Melbourne as an Assistant Professor (Lecturer in Australia).
+**News:** Starting in mid-2025, I will be joining the Department of Management and Marketing at the University of Melbourne as an Assistant Professor (Lecturer in Australia).

 <!-- Learn more about my research [here](./#research). -->
 {style="text-align: justify;"}